gvwilson/sensibleadventures/wrestler/wrestler.md

 "We're not looking for furs,"
 Luft says.

-Argasdottir nudges his knee with hers under the table and clears her throat.
+Torvane nudges his knee with hers under the table and clears her throat.
 "Ten crowns for the trip, half now and half when we're back.
-Luft and I already have a sled and some camels---we can leave tomorrow if you're interested."
+Luft and I already have a sled and some camels---we can leave tomorrow."

 The three are silent,
-the two Garheimmen looking expectantly at the Nukilik, who continues looking at the table.
+the two en-Ruuda looking expectantly at the Nukilik, who continues looking at the table.
 Finally Luft snorts.
+"Well,
-"Well if you're not,
+if you're not hard for it,
 do you know someone who would be?"
 He drains his mug and lets it thump to the table.

-Walker waits another dozen heartbeats before raising his eyes to Argasdottir's.
+Walker waits another dozen heartbeats before raising his eyes to Torvane's.
 "Tomorrow at the starboard gate," he agrees.

-The Garheimmen woman smiles widely and reaches across the table to squeeze the Nukilik's hand.
+The en-Ruuda woman smiles widely and reaches across the table to squeeze the Nukilik's hand.
 "Good!
 At first light, then?"